JackpotRising/jr-docs/docs/unity/integration.md

 ## Build for Android

-?> Jackpot Rising for Android is still in developement.
+?> Jackpot Rising for Android is still in development.
 Please check back soon.